 In language arts, writing is fine-tuned – again exploring narrative, descriptive, expository and persuasive styles.
 Each student keeps a Writer’s Workshop binder of their work for the year and can compare their personal progress from their writing in the Fourth Grade.

-As a combined language arts and social studies project, each winter students in the Fourth and Fifth grades work both together and individually to create a presentation, complete with music and artwork that they present on stage in the auditorium.
+As a combined language arts and social studies project, each winter students in the Fourth and Fifth grades work both together and individually to create a presentation for the entire school community.

 By the Fifth Grade, Spanish is taking on more structure and, in addition to songs and games, vocabulary words are introduced and learned.